Tofaa2/RSL/README.md

 If you like this and or wish to sponsor me, visit my [ko-fi page](https://ko-fi.com/tofaa) :D

 ## TODO:
- - Implement proper java enum support
+ - Fix member variable reassignment
  - Interpreter optimizations
  - Better error logging.